mattyschell/cscl-migrate/README.md

 ### 6. Teardown

-Practice makes perfect.

-To prevent catastrophe the teardown script will only proceed if there exists in the schema a registered feature table named UNLOCK_MIGRATE_TEARDOWN.
+To prevent catastrophe the teardown script will only proceed if there exists in the schema a registered feature table named UNLOCK_TEARDOWN.
 Manually create this empty feature table to allow teardown.

 ```bat
 > geodatabase-scripts\sample-cscl-teardown.bat